The brouhaha over brand safety in video advertising has been increasingly growing in the last 12 months, and now it seems to have reached the peak.

 It’s, obviously, important for brands to put more focus on the quality of placements – that is, reject the least preferred ad formats in their ad campaigns in favor or the of non-intrusive ones.

-In this respect, the use of outstream video formats, for instance, enables viewers get more control over their advertising experience.
+In this respect, the use of outstream video formats and digital flyer, for instance, enables viewers get more control over their customer experience with ads.

 More importantly, if wrapped in the top-quality content environments, running outstream video ads allows maximizing audience reach across all screens.